-CHESTERFIELD COUNTY, Va. — A Chesterfield police officer was shot early Friday morning after responding to a call at the Meadowbrook Apartments, Crime Insider sources told Jon Burkett.
+CHESTERFIELD COUNTY, Va. — The man accused of shooting a Chesterfield police officer early Friday morning at the Meadowbrook Apartments is a convicted felon with a violent history, Crime Insider sources told Jon Burkett.

-Cathy Ashe, who lives inside the apartment complex, saw officers taking photos inside a police cruiser before it was driven away.
+Cathy Ashe, who lives in the apartment complex, saw officers taking photos inside a police cruiser before it was driven away.

-She said her husband woke her up and alerted her to a large police presence outside her front door.
+She said her husband woke her up and alerted her to a large police presence outside their front door.

 "It was just droves and droves of police cars and police.
 I noticed that they were up in front of that apartment, but like, making sure nobody goes in it or close or something.
 That's what I got from it," Ashe described.

-A detective was seen using a drone to capture aerial images of the complex from the air.
+A detective was seen using a drone to capture aerial images of the complex.

 The large-scale investigation and the number of officers who showed up in Ashe's neighborhood concerned her family.